 No surprise to anyone, but here goes: I sometimes (and lately more than sometimes) get run over by my inner critic.
-That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a crumb of … More Fail like a genius.
+That voice that we think may be conscience…may be Jiminy Cricket or the Divine or – in the immortal words of Ebeneezer Scrooge – “an undigested bit of beef, a blot of mustard, a … More Fail like a genius.

 Last week, I asked my friend and early morning yoga instructor if she had something she wanted me to remember.
 About my practice.
 She paused and said something like, “I see you always making it work.
 Sometimes, I wish you would allow yourself to be curious about what can be.
 Curious and not making it work…letting it … More Curiosity